ElGonan/carssification_AI/Selection_preprocess_data.md

 The dataset already has a lot of instances for each label and is already separated, so I decided I don't need to do augmentation to it.

+## Preprocess
+I decided to follow the preprocess of images the same way we've been doing, that means normalize images (scale them) from 0-255 to 0-1 and resize them to 150x150.
+Also I used the class_mode of "categorical", because I have multiple classes (40).

+The [carssification_AI.ipynb](./carssification_AI.ipynb) file contains the code of the preprocess.

+## Notes:

 ### Model selection?
-According to the 2 indexed research papers on this repo, the best models for object detection are:
+According to the 2 indexed research papers on this repo (and also referenced at the end of this file), the best models for object detection are:
 <br/>1.
 HTC
 <br/>2.
 YOLACT
 <br/>3.
 Mask R-CNN

-### Preprocess
-I decided to follow the preprocess of images the same way we've been doing, that means normalize images from 0-255 to 0-1 and resize them to 150x150.
-Also I used the class_mode of "categorical", because I have multiple classes (40).

-### Notes:
-## ImageNet Normalization
+### ImageNet Normalization
 Turns out that the 3 models work better with an ImageNet Normalization, which isn't the same as the normalization 0-1, it's a bit more complex with the next values: